yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---basic-components.markdown

 #### Processing Unit

 A combination of service components and/or an embedded space instance.
 This is the fundamental unit of deployment in GigaSpaces XAP.
-The Processing Unit itself runs within a [Processing Unit Container|Terminology - Runtime Components#Processing Unit Container], and is typically deployed onto the [Service Grid|Terminology - Runtime Components#Service Grid].
+The Processing Unit itself runs within a depanlinkProcessing Unit Containertengahlink./terminology---runtime-components.html#Processing Unit Containerbelakanglink, and is typically deployed onto the depanlinkService Gridtengahlink./terminology---runtime-components.html#Service Gridbelakanglink.

 {% endcolumn %}